Bee Sting Treatment

 Getting bee stings into perspective

-It's not uncommon to see the dangers of bee stings being exaggerated in the media.
-You could almost get the impression that bee stings are a common danger.
-Yet how often do you walk by flowers in a window box, pot, wildflower verge, garden, public planting scheme and so on, without every being stung?
-The fact is, bee stings are rarely fatal, and such incidences are rare – you are more likely to get struck by lightning than you are to suffer a fatal bee sting.
+It's not uncommon to see the dangers of bee stings being exaggerated in the media, and some people do have a fear of bees (apiphobia).
+Yet how often do you walk by flowers in a window box, wildflower verge, garden, public planting scheme and so on, without every being stung?

 You can read more about this in my page providing quick facts about bee stings.